• Home

 • Preheat the oven to 350 degrees and line an 8 x8 inch baking pan and line with parchment paper.
 Make it long enough so there is about a ½ overhang on each side so that you can lift the brownies out easily once they have cooled.

-• Chop all the chocolate into tiny pieces.
-Place the chopped chocolate in a microwave safe bowl.
-Add the butter and vegetable oil to the bowl.
+• Chop the 8 ounces of chocolate into tiny pieces.
+Place the chopped chocolate in a microwave safe bowl with the 6 tablespoons unsalted butter and 2 tablespoons vegetable oil.

-Heat in 15 second increments and stir after each time.
-Repeat until the chocolate is completely melted and silky smooth.
+Heat in 15 second increments and stir after each time until the chocolate is completely melted and silky smooth.
 Set aside.

-• Pour the milk and vinegar into a small bowl.
+• Pour the ¼ cup milk and the 2 teaspoons white vinegar into a small bowl.
 Stir and let sit 5 minutes.
 Stir again.
 It will appear chunky and that's normal.
 Set aside.

-• Into the melted chocolate and butter, mix in the cornstarch water until fully combined.
+• Into the melted chocolate and butter, whisk in the cornstarch water until fully combined.

-• Into the chocolate mixture, whisk in the sugar, vanilla, baking powder and salt until combined.
+• Then whisk in the 1 cup granulated sugar, 1 teaspoon pure vanilla extract, 1 teaspoon baking powder and ½ teaspoon kosher salt until combined.

 • Spoon the batter into your baking dish and use your hands to press it down into the shape of the pan.
 You should end up with a smooth even layer of batter.